KanzaTahreem/Web-Fintech/README.md

 >  *A web application for managing member applications and investment types.*

-The Investment Type Management App is a comprehensive web application designed to streamline and simplify the management of member applications and investment types.
+The *Web Fintech* is a comprehensive web application designed to streamline and simplify the management of member applications and investment types.
 It provides a user-friendly interface that allows users to efficiently handle and track various aspects of the application process.
 With features such as application status management, rejection reason lookup, investment type modification, and data filtering, this app offers a powerful solution for investment management.

 ## 🧰 Built With <a name="built-with"></a>